A Structural Criterion for the Applicability of Algebraic Phase Theory: Structural Obstructions

 \emph{(4) Metric-dependent variational or analytic frameworks.} Let $D$ be a variational or analytic system whose interaction structure depends on a choice of metric or analytic data.
 Then the induced phase pairing

 depends on the external choice $g$.
 Changing $g$ alters the phase pairing and hence the phase-response profiles.
-Therefore no canonical, intrinsic, nondegenerate phase pairing exists that is invariant under admissible symmetries.
-This violates the Phase Duality condition and may also violate Symmetry Compatibility.
+Therefore the construction does not naturally produce a canonical, intrinsic, nondegenerate phase pairing that is invariant under admissible symmetries.
+This obstructs the Phase Duality condition and may also obstruct Symmetry Compatibility.
 Hence Theorem~\ref{thm:obstruction} applies.

 In each case, at least one Structural Applicability condition fails.
 By Theorem~\ref{thm:obstruction}, Algebraic Phase Theory is therefore inapplicable to all domains listed in the corollary. \end{proof}